ivan-kleshnin/unredux/docs/reactive-or-what.md

 where you guess a number and get the yes/no result – the next attempt is the next game.

 The result of interactive programs is both the process itself and the side-effects it produces.
 The run time is rather good.
-Imagine your dev. ops saying "Our server has finally finished it's work". :smile:
+Imagine your dev-ops saying "Our server has finally finished it's work". :smile:
 We can claim "the faster is better" for servers but it's not that same *faster* as it was before.
 The overal computation time is irrelevant.
 We care for individual delays for each client instead.